 - Reduced symptoms of depression significantly, and these improvements were maintained at the 90-day follow-up

-- Reduced symptoms of PTSD, including anxiety, avoidance, hyper-arousal
+- Reduced symptoms of PTSD, including anxiety, avoidance, hyper-arousal, and intrusive thoughts

-The Traumatic Incident Reduction Association reports that when it done correctly by a therapist trained in TIR, traumatic incident reduction therapy leads to the complete and permanent elimination of symptoms of PTSD.4
+The Traumatic Incident Reduction Association reports that, when done correctly by a therapist trained in TIR, traumatic incident reduction therapy leads to the complete and permanent elimination of symptoms of PTSD.

 Traumatic incident reduction therapy is commonly used in trauma-informed addiction treatment programs.
 The improved or eliminated PTSD symptoms resulting from traumatic incident reduction therapy helps to remove the need to self-medicate with drugs or alcohol.
 When used as part of a comprehensive addiction treatment program, TIR can help end substance abuse or addiction and dramatically improve your quality of life.